-If you're looking to study abroad in the United States or an English-speaking country, one of the fundamental prerequisites would be for you to qualify and pass in one of the popular language speaking tests.
-IELTS and TOEFL are both popular among students, but you may be confused as to which would be better for you if you're applying to a foreign university for the first time.
+Candidates looking to study abroad in the United States or an English-speaking country, have IELTS or TOEFL as one of the fundamental prerequisites to qualify.
+IELTS and TOEFL are both popular among students, but candidates choosing to write one of these might be confused in making their choice since it is hard to understand which will be better for different universities.

 It is a question that has riddled students for years and choosing between the two examinations is tough.
 People often tend to choose the easier option, and here we will compare the difficulty levels for both examinations.
 There are many teachers and students who have varying views and but there is no clear winner in this regard.

 Just like the strengths of students vary in their language skills, the difficulty level of both the exams depends on the students’ ability to crack the different formats the exams provide.
 This subjective element of the exams then can be deciphered by analyzing the processes from the applicability of the tests to the time durations offered by them which will provide a strong basis for students to choose between them.

 Applicability of IELTS and TOEFL

 : One of the first things candidates need to find is the universities they want to apply to and which examination scores are applicable for the courses they need to apply to.
 If their dream university accepts TOEFL, then TOEFL is the exam they need to appear for.
 The preferences of different colleges and universities will be mentioned in their course specifications along with the information regarding the requisite scores.
 This will help the candidate both understand which test they are required to take and what should be their goal score.